-- We tested the design and operating effectiveness of the key controls in place in the revenue cycle, as well as in the IT environment in which billing, rating and other relevant support systems reside, including the change control procedures in place around systems that support material revenue streams; - We performed tests of details on a sample of individual revenue transactions, tracing these back to order documentation and cash receipts; and - We performed a substantive analytical review.
+- We tested the design and implementation of the key controls in place in the revenue cycle, as well as in the IT environment in which billing, rating and other relevant support systems reside, including the change control procedures in place around systems that bill material revenue streams; - Performing tests on the accuracy of customer bill generation by tracing customer invoices for a sample of customers back to the cash receipt; and - · Performing a substantive analytical review.

-Additionally we considered the appropriateness of the group's accounting policies with respect to revenue recognition, mainly focusing on the treatment of new products and revisions because of IFRS 15 becoming applicable, as well as assessing the appropriateness and completeness of disclosures in accordance with IFRS 15.
+Additionally we considered the appropriateness of the group's accounting policies with respect to revenue recognition, mainly focusing on the treatment of new products and the impact analysis of IFRS 15 on the existing accounting policies.